andraspalfi/KnowledgeBase/DesignPatterns/DesignPatterns.md

 Several design patterns based on the following key concepts:

 <details><summary>Interface: a structure of a type</summary>

  (usually a class) without a specific implementation.
 It is a **contract** between two objects.
 Interfaces usually are declared by objects to 'delegate' some functionality (see `Inversion of control` for more detail).
 Specifies what methods an object can have - but does not specify the behaviour.
 Different classes implements the interface providing different behaviours.
 </details>

-<details><summary>Wrapper: holds reference to an other object.</summary>
+<details><summary>Wrapper: holds reference to an other object, uses it for something.</summary>
  Sometimes it means the owner manages the lifetime of that object as well, sometimes just a simple reference to use it.
 To make it flexible this reference should be kept using an `interface` instead.
 </details>

 <details><summary>Delegation: move/use functionality of another class.</summary>

 The purpose can be to ask for some data or to perform an action (transport the data).
 Apply it using the `wrapper`.
 </details>